 What Does a Modern Retailer Need to Succeed

-As House of Fraser’s downfall and last-minute buyout dominates the headlines, many high street retailers are asking themselves how they can avoid a similar fate.
-Traditional retailers may know brick-and-mortar inside out — but unless they learn lessons from online-first brands, they will fail to win back market share.
+House of Fraser’s last-minute buyout buyout, and John Lewis’ announcement of a 99% profit drop dominated the headlines last quarter.
+Acting as a constant reminder to other high street retailers that if they’re not on the ball, they could suffer a similar fate.
+Traditional retailers may know brick and mortar inside out — but unless they learn lessons from online-first brands, they will fail to win back market share.

 Masters of customer experience, the success of eCommerce-led retailers lies in their ability to harness technology and use it to spur rapid growth.
 Their use of big data and machine learning allow them predict and shape consumer behaviour, pumping up profits at every opportunity.